 Contributions of long-lived assets are reported as support for net assets without donor restrictions unless donor stipulations specify how the donated assets must be used.
-Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported asprestricted support.
-Absent explicit donor stipulations about how long these long-lived assets fruits be maintained, the Foundation reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
+Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as support with donor restrictions.
+Absent explicit donor stipulations about how long these long-lived assets must be maintained, the Foundation reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.